Kgotso-Koete/contra-pygame/README.md

 ### Acknowledgements

 Special thanks to [Christian Koch](https://www.udemy.com/user/christian-koch-59/) for a great [tutorial](https://www.udemy.com/course/learn-python-by-making-games/).
-I already did Christian's awesome Flappy Bird tutorial to learn the basics of Pygame, so I only did the Contra section of this tutorial.
-The tutorial was small enough to be completed without investing too much time, but also broad enough to give learners a taste of what it takes to build a complex 2D game.
-I also liked the gradual build up from Pygame and unstructured code, to using classes to manage complexity.
-Very well explained, worth every minute and penny.
+I already did Christian's Flappy Bird tutorial on YouTube to learn the basics of Pygame, so I only did the Contra section of this tutorial.
+The tutorial was small enough to be completed without investing too much time and broad enough to give learners a taste of what it takes to build a complex 2D game.
+I also liked the gradual build-up from Pygame and unstructured code to using classes to manage complexity.
+Very well explained, and worth every minute and penny.
+5 out of 5 stars for me.

 Start menu was created with the help of [BaralTech's](https://www.youtube.com/c/BaralTech)[tutorial](https://youtu.be/GMBqjxcKogA).
 Here is the [link to their repo](https://github.com/baraltech/Menu-System-PyGame).